Adobe Acrobat Analyzer REST API Overview

 Your system is now authenticated as the Technical Account.

-In production environments, include the token in the Authorization header of each API request.
+In production environments, include the token in the Authorization header of each API request, and direct all requests to the apiAccessPoint URL resolved in Step 1.

 Enable X-On-Behalf-of access (optional)